HariOmChadha/MolBTR/README.md

 ### Installation

-Set up conda environment and clone the github repo
+Set up conda environment and clone the github repo.

 - Create a new environment: